henrikdevops/-examensarbete-elastic-fluentd-kibana-8.17.5/README.md

 ### Good to know!

-Elasticsearch cant use replicas on single-node cluster
+Elasticsearch cant use replicas on single-node cluster ( Default is 1 )

 ---------------------------------------------------------------------------------------